3 Places You Need to See in Koreatown Near Washington, D.C.

 If there’s anything about Korea that’s caught the attention of the mainstream public across the world, it’s definitely got to be the cosmetics.
 It’s created such a buzz, that even Sephora has its own line of products based on popular skincare and beauty trends in Korea.
 Sephora’s great and all, but we want the real stuff, right?
 Well, since there is such a huge Korean population in Annandale, one of Korea’s leading cosmetic brands, Tony Moly has a boutique where you can purchase some cool products you probably can’t find in American boutiques.
 My weekend exploring this little neighborhood had me even more hyped up for my next adventure (which I hope will be South Korea!)

 In the end, I had a pretty fun trip.
-I will admit – the initial idea that was my friends and I would get to Washington, D.C.
-Saturday morning so I’d be able to tell all our readers an amazing story about the kite festival.
+Initially, I set out to Washington, D.C. with the goal of telling all our readers an amazing story about the kite festival.
 Unfortunately, things didn’t go as planned.
 But despite this, I still found a story worth telling and for anyone interested in Asian culture, Washington, D.C. is definitely worth checking out!
 The museums and monuments are great, but there really is a world left unexplored.
 And lastly, don’t fret if things don’t go as planned – you just may run into a spur-of-the-moment adventure☺